Tips To Prevent Resin Bubbles

 Dumping Out Your Resin:

-Just as whipping your resin can induce unnecessary bubbles, so too can dumping your resin out onto your artwork.
-Instead, position your mixing container close to the surface of your piece and pour your resin mixture out slowly.
+Just like whipping resin can introduce extra bubbles, dumping it quickly onto your artwork can do the same.
+Instead, bring your mixing container close to the surface and pour the resin mixture slowly and steadily.

 Tips To Prevent Resin Bubbles- pour your resin mixture out slowly